ajylee/timeflow/README.rst

   The question depends crucially on the ability to determine relationships at different times.
 If we used python dictionaries to keep track of all these these relationships, and we updated them over time, we would have difficulty answering this question.
-With the timefunc package we model time-dependence explicitly such questions are easy to answer.
+With the timeflow package we model time-dependence explicitly such questions are easy to answer.